Deleting posts automatically in Mastodon after a certain time period

 ↩ Back to the front page

 Due to the way the Fediverse currently works, if you publish a post while you still have zero followers, that post will probably not be visible to anyone except people on your server.
-When people follow you, they will see your posts from that moment onwards, but there’s generally no backfilling to show them your previous posts.
+If someone is the first person to follow you from their server, they will see your posts from that moment onwards, but there’s generally no backfilling to show them your previous posts.

-On Mastodon, you can make everyone see past posts by pinning them to your profile.
+On Mastodon, the only way to make posts visible to absolutely everyone who ever looks at your profile is to pin the posts on your profile.
 Pinned posts are backfilled and will become visible to anyone who follows you.
 You can pin up to five posts at once, and they will all be backfilled.
-Unpinned posts will not be backfilled though.
+You can also reply to pinned posts, and the replies will be backfilled too.

 ↩ Back to the front page